Skip to main content

 A structural difference worth flagging up front.

-• Awakened Academy: self-paced, with live group Satsang & Business Q&A calls twice a month, plus 1-on-1 sessions with both founders and a private community.
+• Awakened Academy: self-paced, with live group Satsang & Business Q&A calls twice a month, plus 1-on-1 sessions with founder Michael Mackintosh and a private community.
 The program goes with you: full-time job, parenting, or relocating across countries.

 • Generic ICF Level 2 online: typically a fixed cohort with weekly synchronous classes.
 More external structure, less flexibility.